Building Upon the past

 number of states our alumni serve in

-Northern is truly impacting the Kingdom of God through its work of training leaders to bring the gospel message to the lost.
-Alumni have served as senior pastors, missionaries, church planters, denominational leaders, youth leaders, worship pastors, teachers, founders of movements, and writers.alumni facts notable alumni
+Northern is truly impacting the world for the Kingdom of God through training leaders to bring the gospel message to the lost.
+Alumni have served as senior pastors, missionaries, church planters, denominational leaders, youth leaders, worship pastors, teachers, founders of movements, and writers.ALUMNI IMPACT Noteworthy alumni

 featured alumni stories What is this? view all stories